liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/07-converting-legacy-applications-to-modules.markdown

 - If your plugin has reusable parts that you'd like to consume from elsewhere.
 For instance, suppose you have business logic that you're reusing in multiple different projects.
-As opposed to copying that code into several different WARs and deploying that to different customers, you can make those code parts into modules and consume those services from one single module.
+As opposed to copying that code into several different WARs and deploying that to different customers, you can convert it to modules and consume those services from one single module.

 **When to not convert?**

 - You have a portlet that's using JSR-168/286 compatibility and you still want to be able to deploy that into another portlet container.
 If you want to retain that compatibility, it is recommended to stay with the traditional WAR model.
-- You're using a complex legacy web framework that is really tied to the Java EE programming model, and the amount of work necessary to make that work with OSGi is more than you feel is necessary or warranted.
+- You're using a complex legacy web framework that is heavily tied to the Java EE programming model, and the amount of work necessary to make that work with OSGi is more than you feel is necessary or warranted.
 - If your plugin interacts with the app server.
-By distancing applications from the app server, it means that they are much more portable because you can remove a lot of contingent code that does different behaviors based on the app server.
-This also unifies the classloading model because different app servers have different classloaders models, so it's very difficult to manage plugins and decide how their classloading is going to work.
+Module-based applications are not as portable when they directly interact with the app server.
-- If your legacy application's original intent was to have limited-lifetime, there may not be a good reason to convert.
+- If your legacy application's original intent was to have a limited-lifetime.

-Your decision to convert to modules utimately comes down to benefits vs. costs.
+Your decision to convert to modules ultimately comes down to benefits vs. costs.
 Obviously, the time to convert your legacy application is a cost.
 Likewise, there are many benefits to managing your legacy application as modules.

-Large applications can be split into many smaller, easy to manage modules, which allows for a much better release process.
-You can fix bugs in sub-modules without affecting the entire application.
-Other benefits include being able to have an incremental release cycle and the ability to update modules independently.
+A large application can be split into many small independent, easy to manage components.
+These small components also allow for incremental release cycles.
+In multi-module projects, this also means a certain component can be updated independently.
+For instance if a JSP is changed due to a security issue, the web (client) module can be updated but the persistence modules can remain unchanged.
+For Liferay. this could mean applications that used to have to wait for new Liferay releases could see independent releases between Liferay versions.

+Module dependencies are explicitly listed within the module and will refuse to run unless all dependencies are met, thus eliminating obscure run time errors.
+Another common deployment issue is multiple versions of the same library in an environment.
+It is possible for the class loader to merge classes from multiple versions of a library, leading to very hard to troubleshoot and obscure problems.
+Module versions can be stated explicitly in the dependency, eliminating these types of issues.

 Now that you have some ammunition to make an informed decision on what's best for your particular scenario, you'll learn how to convert your legacy WAR